gburd/sparsemap/README.md

 - Treat the type as opaque: access only via `sm_*` accessors.
 - Recompile (not just relink) after upgrading sparsemap.

+The same recompile-not-relink rule applies to `sm_cursor_t`: it is a complete, caller-stack-allocated type, and a minor release may add a trailing field (as 5.2.0 did, for a coalescing performance hint).
+Always initialize with `SM_CURSOR_INIT` and recompile after upgrading;
+never persist a cursor or depend on its `sizeof`.

 The **wire format** produced by `sm_serialize` and consumed by `sm_open`/`sm_deserialize` *is* stable and is preserved across the 3.x series.
 This is the contract that matters for on-disk consumers.